Umych/umychweb/index.md

 <iframe onload="this.width=screen.width;this.height=screen.height;" src="https://player.vimeo.com/video/326663097" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Most of the animations presented above was completed as a side project outside of work environment.
-Check Projects page to see my contribution to professional projects.
+Most of the animations presented were completed as a side project outside of work environment.
+See Projects page for my contribution to professional projects.

 <div class="tiles">

   <div class="tile-medium">
     <h2 class="post-title">Projects</h2>
-    <p class="post-excerpt">Most recently I worked at Dark Catt Studios as a Cinimatic Character Animator on <strong>Djinni & Thaco: Trial By Spire</strong>, a VR tower-defence game that had been published on Steam.<br>
+    <p class="post-excerpt">Most recently I worked at Dark Catt Studios as a Cinimatic Character Animator on <strong>Djinni & Thaco: Trial By Spire</strong>, a VR tower-defence game that was published on Steam and Viveport.<br>
     <br>
-    My past projects also include: <strong><a href="http://www.umych.com/projects/last-spark/">The Last Spark</a></strong>, <strong><a href="http://www.umych.com/projects/anansi/">Kwaku Anansi</a></strong>, and <strong><a href="http://www.umych.com/projects/reaver/">Reaver</a></strong>, which were part of Game Dev Knights club at University of Central Florida.
+    Other projects also include: <strong><a href="http://www.umych.com/projects/last-spark/">The Last Spark</a></strong>, <strong><a href="http://www.umych.com/projects/anansi/">Kwaku Anansi</a></strong>, and <strong><a href="http://www.umych.com/projects/reaver/">Reaver</a></strong>, which were part of Game Dev Knights club at University of Central Florida.
     </p>
   </div><!-- /.tile -->

   <div class="tile-medium">
     <h2 class="post-title">Animation</h2>
-    <p class="post-excerpt">While I prefer the feel and style of Motion Capture animation and have professional exxperience working mocap data, most of my background is in Hand Key Animation.
-This prefference, allows to strife for more subtle, weighted and "realistic" feel of my animation done in Maya, be it Locotion or Facial Animation.<br>
+    <p class="post-excerpt"><strong>Hand Key:</strong> Proficient at working in 3D environment with multiple characters, cameras and props.
+Naturally gravitated towards naturalistic, motion capture style of animation.
+This results in a desire for more subtle, weighted motionm while still following 12 principles of animation.<br>
+    <strong>Motion Capture:</strong> Professional experience working with motion capture equipment and data.
+Proficiently in workflow with assets, i.e. cleanup/ edit in MoBu, polish in Maya and export to game angines.
+Natural passion for performance, acting and character motion.
     </p>
   </div><!-- /.tile -->